 The prime advantage of divisional or project WACC is that it can make the process of selecting projects more efficient and effective.
-Although it cannot completely eradicate the possibility of error in the selection of projects, it can reduce the risk to a great extent.
+Although it cannot completely eradicate the possibility of error in selecting projects, it can reduce the risk to a great extent.

 Disadvantages of Divisional WACC

 It also has a risk of a wrong decision of accepting and rejecting a project.
 For example, D, F, and G are in a high-risk category but all three are not having the same risk.
-Suppose, D is less risky than G but this approach will evaluate both the projects with 18% hurdle rate only.
+Suppose D is less risky than G, but this approach will only evaluate both projects with 18% hurdle rate.
 To further streamline the process, we can increase the categories from 3 to 5.
 Introduce one category between low and moderate and another category between moderate and high.